-Georgia Justice Project’s 2014 Reentry Policy Recommendations
+Georgia Justice Project’s 2015 Reentry Policy Recommendations

-1. Enhance the Chance/“Ban the Box”: Improve the way criminal records are considered for state employment and licensing.
+- Enhance the Chance/“Ban the Box” in Georgia: Improve the way criminal records are considered for state employment and licensing.

 - No denials of applicants for state employment/licensing based on charges not resulting in conviction;

 - Convictions only considered when there is a substantial relationship to the position/occupation; and

 - Questions about criminal history are asked after a conditional offer has been extended and the applicant has the opportunity to explain any criminal history information before denial.

 - Require consumer reporting agencies (CRAs) to provide current, accurate and relevant criminal history information.

 - Require CRAs doing business in Georgia to register with the Secretary of State;

 - For employment checks, require CRAs check the courthouse records before reporting criminal history information; and

 - Provide a state remedy against CRAs reporting inaccurate or sealed criminal history information.